 - Bake the flan using the hot water bath method.
 A water bath adds moisture to the oven and provides a more even, slower heat source than the direct heat of an oven.

-You can use fresh full-fat milk or half and half instead of evaporated milk.
-If the cream is not available, increase milk to 1 1/2 cup.
+You can use fresh full-fat milk or half-and-half instead of evaporated milk.
+If the cream is not available, increase the milk to 1 1/2 cups.

 Love desserts?
 Try these recipes too!